MichelNivard/Biological-language-models/README.md

 ## Notes on Biological langauge models

-This repo hosts these notes: https://michelnivard.github.io/Biological-language-models/
+This repo hosts this draft book on biological language models and neural networks: https://michelnivard.github.io/biobook/